feiyu2016/Durham314/README.md

+Rules:
-After downloading the code, you need to change the "appDataDir" in src/main/Paths.java to your own choice.
+1. Remember to change the two paths in main.Paths.java
+2. DO NOT commit your Main.java.